 Surprisingly, these are not all foreclosure homes.
 While I understand it can be frustrating to have to make repairs just prior to selling your home, not making the repairs means being priced to compete directly with foreclosure homes for thousands less.

 If repairs had been made in a timely manner and the home properly maintained, this expenditures before selling might have been avoided.

-they had chosen to keep the home in better condition all along and had more of an opportunity to enjoy the benefit of a well maintained home.
+With hindsight being 20/20, I often hear sellers lament about how they wish they had chosen to keep the home in better condition all along and had more of an opportunity to enjoy the benefit of a well maintained home.
 It is much more beneficial and cost effective to assess your property for required repairs on an annual basis than to be hit with everything at one time when you sell.

 Here are 6 spring maintenance tips that will not only beautify your home, but also aid in retaining your home’s value for years to come:

 Roof—Walk around the exterior of your home with binoculars if necessary and check for any missing shingles that may have been blown off during a winter storm.
 If any are missing or you see other concerns, bring in a contractor to assess the damage and make repairs before you have water damage on the interior of your home.

 Siding—Power wash debris buildup from vinyl or aluminum siding.
 Buildup can stain siding overtime.

 Deck Settling—Check for any settling or worn boards on your deck especially if it is several feet off of the ground.
 If the supports of your deck appear to be pulling away from the home or if the boards are weather-worn, have it reviewed by a professional before that first summer barbeque.

 Paint and Stain—Did the harsh winter sleet, snow and ice cause the paint or stain on your siding, trim or deck to start to peel?
 Now is the time to assess the damage.